streamingfast/substreams/docs/new/consume/sql/introduction.md

 #### Local Service
 If you want to manage your own infrastructure, you can set up a services environment locally using Docker.

-### PostgreSQL sink (legacy)

-Previous to the implementation of the Deployable Services, the Postgres Sink was used to send data to a database.
-This is still available and there are a lot developers using it.

 ## Module Requirements